 Code Similarity

-Just for fun, look at the code for DFS and BFS above.
+Just for fun, look at the code for the iterative implementation of DFS and BFS above.
 They are almost identical.
-The only differences are:
+The only difference is:

 - The queue vs stack data structure.
 Swap the stack for a queue and DFS becomes